At a glance

 - avoid close contact with people who are unwell, if possible

-- wash your hands regularly, especially after touching camels, camel meat or camel milk.
+- wash your hands regularly, especially after touching camels or their meat, milk or urine.

 Read more ways to: